remaro-network/auv_profeat/README.md

 # Feature-Oriented Modelling and Analysis of a Self-Adaptive Robotic System

-This repository contains an extension of case study of the paper "Formal Modelling and Analysis of a Self-Adaptive Robotic System" which can be found [here](https://link.springer.com/chapter/10.1007/978-3-031-47705-8_18).
-The model is used in the journal extension "Feature-Oriented Modelling and Analysis of a Self-Adaptive Robotic System" by Juliane Päßler, Maurice ter Beek, Ferruccio Damiani, Clemens Dubslaff, Einar Broch Johnsen and S. Lizeth Tapia Tarifa.
+This repository contains an extension of the case study of the conference paper "Formal Modelling and Analysis of a Self-Adaptive Robotic System" (published at iFM 2023) which can be found [here](https://link.springer.com/chapter/10.1007/978-3-031-47705-8_18).
+The model is used in the journal paper "Feature-Oriented Modelling and Analysis of a Self-Adaptive Robotic System" (submitted to Formal Aspects of Computing) by Juliane Päßler, Maurice H. ter Beek, Ferruccio Damiani, Clemens Dubslaff, Einar Broch Johnsen and S. Lizeth Tapia Tarifa.

 ## Navigate the README